druids/django-chamber/README.md

 ## License

-This library is licenced under the 3-clause BSD licence.
+This library is licenced under MIT licence.
 See the LICENCE file for details.